couchbaselabs/ToDoLite-Android/tutorial.md

 You will find the `queryListsInDatabase` method in `List.java` and the objective is to add the missing code to index the List documents.
 The emit function will emit the List title as key and null as the value.

-In sudo code, the map function will look like:
+In pseudo code, the map function will look like:

 	var type = document.type;
 	if document.type == "list"